gkhandavalli/AlgoMind/README.md

-# AlgoMind
+# AI-Practice
-Exploring AI algorithms, examples and applications.
+Repository for practicing reinforcement learning and machine learning algorithms.